Click for weather forecast

 Once a month at Pioneer, Mr. Rhein holds a "Parent Coffee" at 9:15 a.m. in the Collaboration Room to share information about events at Pioneer and around the district.
 These informational meetings are open to anyone interested in what's going on.

 Typically, about 30-40 parents show up to hear about topics such as standardized testing, curriculum changes, field trip and movie policies, or upcoming events.
 General questions are answered, as well, on these and other topics.

 The coffee and treats are free.
 And the conversation is always good.

 Recently, Plymouth-Canton Community Schools purchased a software site license to Read:OutLoud.
 Read:OutLoud is a software-based accessible text reader that provides access to the curriculum.
 It features high-quality text to speech that reads text aloud and study tools that help students read with comprehension.

 Part of the software license includes student “take-home rights.”
 This tool is available to your son or daughter at no cost to you.
 Read:OutLoud can be installed on any Mac or Windows-based home computer or laptop.
 Contact Mrs. Marchesano if you would like to check out a disk to install Read:OutLoud at home.

 If you'd like to become involved in school, we'd appreciate your help.
 We have many opportunities for parents to volunteer at Pioneer.
 To comply with State law, and to keep our students safe, all volunteers are required to complete a background check.
-Please complete this form and mail or bring it to the Pioneer office.
-This form need only be filled out if you will be having direct contact with students.
+Please complete this form at http://www.pccsk12.com/parents/chaperone-volunteer-background-ichat-request .
+This form only needs to be filled out if you will be having direct contact with students.
 You do not need to fill one out to help with ticket sales, counting money, school picture day, etc. If you have any questions, please feel free to contact us.